Cadomian Orogeny: Brioverian series

 Partial melting has resulted in migmatites.
-These form belts named after Saint-Malo, Dinan, and St Cast in north-east Brittany.
+These form belts named after Saint-Malo, Dinan, and St Cast in northeast Brittany.
 The Rance valley has a metamorphic sequence including phyllites, amphibolite, metatexites, and diatexites which have melted into granite.
 Leucogranites and anatectic granites have been derived from sediments melting.
 East Brittany and Lower Normandy contains the Mancellian batholith which consists of intrusions of granodiorite and granite.
 These other plutons are derived from fractionally crystallized mantle melts.